Pedlars Act 1871: Pedlars Act 1871 and Pedlars Act 1881

-Applying for a Pedlar's Certificate
+Applying for a pedlar's certificate

-An application for a pedlar's certificate is made to a police Chief Constable.
+An application for a pedlar's certificate is made to a police chief constable.
 The procedure is that the person must attend at a police station in the area they live.
 The criteria for issuing a certificate is that the person must have resided in the local authority area for at least 28 days and be over 17 years old.
 An applicant requires a photograph, proof of identity and address, and the details of a referee.
-The certificate is valid for 1 year.
+The certificate is valid for a year.
 In 2018, the application fee is £12.25.

 Trading without a certificate or allowing somebody else to use it is an offence with a maximum penalty of a fine up to £200.
-Providing false information when applying for a certificate, or making or carrying a forged certificate is an offence with the maximum penalty of up to 6 months imprisonment.
-The Police still enforce the Act, for example, in 2017 the Derbyshire police seized the goods of a pedlar trading without a certificate.
+Providing false information when applying for a certificate, or making or carrying a forged certificate is an offence with the maximum penalty of up to six months imprisonment.
+The police still enforce the Act, for example, in 2017 Derbyshire Constabulary seized the goods of a pedlar trading without a certificate.